 • Excellent IT skills, particularly in Excel;

-• Experience and awareness of UK data protection rules and regulations;
+• Awareness of UK data protection rules and regulations and the EU GDPR;

 • An eye for detail and a keen interest and ability to recognise connections between data;